 - Contact: Mark Caputo

-The Commission is commencing a review of the South Australian ports access regime as required by the Maritime Services (Access) Act 2000.
+The Commission is undertaking a review of the South Australian ports access and pricing regime as required by the Maritime Services (Access) Act 2000 (MS Act).

 Current status is Initiate